OrianaVenture/JudesEquipment/README.md

 #### Serpent armor and cape
 - crafted at a forge using blackmetal, silver, lox pelts, serpent scales and serpent trophies, cape at a workbench using silver and linen
-- legs have cloth physics if using HugoTheDwarf's ``More and Modified Player Cloth Colliders``
+- legs have cloth physics if using HugoTheDwarf's ``More and Modified Player Cloth Colliders`` mod

 #### Scorched armor
 - crafted at a forge using flametal, linen threads and lox pelts